 - Flexible scheduling allows you to switch between part-time and full-time course loads

 - Qualifies for Department of Homeland Security OPT Extension for STEM International Students

 The M.S. in Quantitative Methods and Modeling provides you with a broad spectrum of basic quantitative skills through required courses that cover the areas of operations research, statistics, and computer information systems.

 You can customize your education with our flexible elective options, which allow you to tailor your studies to your professional and educational goals.
 Students also have the option of doing a graduate internship.

 Visa Extension for STEM International Students

-The Master’s in Statistics conforms to the U.S. Department of Homeland Security’s STEM (Science, Technology, Engineering, Math) program that qualifies eligible international graduates on student visas for an optional practical training extension of 24-months.
+The Master’s in Quantitative Methods and Modeling conforms to the U.S. Department of Homeland Security’s STEM (Science, Technology, Engineering, Math) program that qualifies eligible international graduates on student visas for an optional practical training extension of 24-months.
 Find out more here.

 Preliminary Courses (7 credits)

 |Students with appropriate academic background will be able to reduce the number of credits in preliminary requirements.|